Sarcopenia

 DESarkopenie

-Sarcopenia is the age-related loss of skeletal muscle mass, strength, and function; contributing factors include anabolic resistance, neuromuscular changes, chronic inflammation, and inactivity.
-Under the EWGSOP2 (2019) consensus, low muscle strength (grip strength or chair-stand) is the primary criterion for probable sarcopenia, confirmed by low muscle quantity or quality (DXA, BIA, CT/MRI), with poor physical performance defining severity.
-Since October 2016 it has its own ICD-10-CM code (M62.84), recognising it as an independent clinical condition.
+Sarcopenia is the age-related loss of your skeletal muscle mass, strength, and function.
+Several things drive it: anabolic resistance (muscle responds less to protein), neuromuscular changes, chronic inflammation, and inactivity.
+Under the EWGSOP2 (2019) consensus, low muscle strength is the first thing to check, by grip strength or a chair-stand test.
+That marks 'probable' sarcopenia.
+You then confirm it with low muscle quantity or quality, by DXA, BIA, or CT/MRI.
+Poor physical performance defines how severe it is.
+Since October 2016, sarcopenia has had its own ICD-10-CM code (M62.84), which recognizes it as an independent clinical condition.

 Sources